 02 of 08

 Explore the Nisqually Wildlife Refuge

 If you want to walk on the wild side, head on past Tacoma to the Nisqually National Wildlife Refuge, located just off of Exit 114.
-This peaceful refuge has trails throughout its wooden areas and wetlands where visitors can spot any number of critters, including more than 200 species of birds, animals like otters or beavers, and fish.
-You may or may not spot many animals, though, depending when you visit and how sharp your eyes are, but this natural expanse is still a beautiful place to visit.
+This peaceful refuge has trails throughout its wooded areas and wetlands where you can spot any number of critters, including more than 200 species of birds, animals such as otters or beavers, and fish.
+You may or may not spot many animals, though, depending on when you visit and how sharp your eyes are, but this natural expanse is still a beautiful place to visit.

 03 of 08